NERC invites applications for use of the UK Arctic Research Station by 31st March preceding the intended field season.

 - Applications should state the scientific objectives of the research and outline the fieldwork programme proposed for Ny-Ålesund.
 This information may be published on the NERC website and circulated to other Ny-Ålesund stations.
 Applicants should indicate any agreed collaborative arrangements, especially those with Norwegian colleagues.

 - Evidence of sources of financial support for research costs, travel and accommodation must be given.
-Researchers wishing to use the NERC base at Ny-Ålesund will be responsible for their own travel, in transit accommodation costs and Kings Bay Mess Hall charges.
+Please provide grant reference numbers where applicable.
+Researchers wishing to use the NERC station at Ny-Ålesund will be responsible for their own travel, in transit accommodation costs and Kings Bay Mess Hall charges.
 Please note, the Station Manager will try to allocate NERC Station bedrooms, however, it is advisable to include in your budget, the cost of Kings Bay accommodation in case it is not possible to allocate a NERC Station bedroom.
 For information about what you should budget for please see the ‘What to budget‘ page which also provides a link to the Kings Bay price list.

 - To help scientists achieve their scientific goals and to make sure their fieldwork is safe and productive, applicants are required to provide a project description outlining the geographical area(s) in which research will take place, activities proposed and details of the level of field proficiency (i.e. mountain/glacier travel, boat handling etc.) for each member of the project team.

 - Applicants should note that individuals and/or project teams working in challenging or risky areas, must consider the need for a suitably skilled ‘field assistant’ or ‘guide’ to accompany them in such areas, and if advised that this is necessary, make provision for such an individual.
 Any associated costs for a field guide and their related travel costs must be met by the project.